Korean Won - US Dollar Weekly FX Rate Forecast

-Here’s this week’s forecast for the Korean won-US dollar exchange rate from KEB Hana Bank.
+Here’s this week’s forecast for the Korean won-US dollar exchange rate from Hana Bank.

 The weekly forecast is neither a guarantee nor a promise of accuracy and is intended to give our readers information on the forecasted foreign exchange rate from the bank each week.